Skip To Main Content

 717-948-6672

-Former Division I standout and national champion Cheyenne Sprecher is set to begin her second season as an assistant coach for Penn State Harrisburg's field hockey program in 2025.
+Former Division I standout and national champion Cheyenne Sprecher is set to begin her third season as an assistant coach for Penn State Harrisburg's field hockey program in 2026.
 Sprecher, who starred at the University of Connecticut, works specifically with the team's defense and goalkeepers.

 Sprecher helped lead Penn State Harrisburg field hockey into NCAA competition during the program's inaugural season in 2024.
 The Lions put together an historic fall that saw them win nine games during their debut campaign before making a run to the semifinal round of the United East Championship Tournament.
 Six players earned United East All-Conference honors, including first-team plaudits for Alexis Nasuta, Kylie Rife, and Natalie Rocuskie, while Sadie Cook, Rachel Lane, and Macenzie Mulholland secured second-team all-conference recognition.
 Rocuskie and Anna Moyer were named to the Field Hockey Analyst Division III Watchlist and Penn State Harrisburg climbed as high as No. 28 in the Field Hockey Corner RPI Rankings.